We operate four venues on event day with Blackmores volunteers posted at all four, including;

 Team Leaders are responsible for coordinating and instructing volunteer crew to successfully operate their assigned role in a specific functional area; (for example, at Drink Stations, Wayfinding & Medal Distribution).
 All TL’s will act as the first point of contact for their crew members.
-Should a TL require assistance, they are asked to approach their Workforce Manager.
+Should a TL require assistance, they are asked to approach their Area Supervisor or Workforce Manager.
 You will also assist the Volunteer Manager pre-event by calling your crew to confirm their attendance and answer any last minute questions they may have about the day.

 Drink Station Crew (DS):